cameronbender3/PyGIP/README.md

 - **Reference Implementation**: The `ModelExtractionAttack0` class is a fully implemented attack example.
 Study it for inspiration or as a template.
 - **Flexibility**: Add as many helper functions as needed within your class to keep your code clean and modular.
-- **Dataset Access**: Always use `self.graph` for graph operations to maintain compatibility with the framework’s DGL-based structure.
 - **Backbone Models**: We provide several basic backbone models like `GCN, GraphSAGE`.
 You can use or add more at `from models.nn import GraphSAGE`.